bbbtgithub/acad-homepage.github.io/_pages/about.md

 ## 🔍 Research Experience
 - **1.PAI research lab, Xi'an Jiao Tong University**
-  - Data-Driven Risk Assessment for Distribution System Maintenance with Resilient Reconfiguration
+  - Paper : Data-Driven Risk Assessment for Distribution System Maintenance with Resilient Reconfiguration
   - Duration: Jan 2025 - present 2025
   - Abstract: The increasing scale and topological complexity of distribution systems have led to a sharp rise in maintenance demands.
 Since operations